leaving switzerland important tips health insurance bank

 All entries in Swiss debt collection suits remain in place when you leave Switzerland.
 Assets which you hold in Switzerland can be seized to repay your debts.
 Your Swiss pension fund benefits and pillar 3a assets can also be seized as soon as you withdraw them.
 You can find detailed information about which assets can and cannot be seized here.

-11. Will I lose my Swiss unemployment insurance payments?
+Will I stop receiving Swiss unemployment insurance benefits?

 If you receive unemployment benefits from Swiss social unemployment insurance, you can continue to receive these payments for up to three months after you leave Switzerland if you meet these criteria: